Mt. Hood Hikes

 Trailhead (◑ on the map below): https://maps.app.goo.gl/XUWKJiWmm7N6ZjJG6

-Note: while Zigzag Canyon may be the popular one, there are other trail options at Timberline Lodge - some longer, some shorter.
-So if you are fancying something else, no need to feel like you should go where most people are going.
-Take advantage of this map introducing the nearby trails and see which one excites you the most.
+Note: While Zigzag Canyon may be the most popular trail from Timberline Lodge, there are other trail options in this area.
+Take advantage of this map introducing the nearby trails and see which one excites you.
+If you are fancying something else, no need to feel like you should go where most people are going.

 For those looking for some uphill workout: